top of page

 Of course, there are situations, such as before digestive system surgery or examination, post-surgery recovery, or during active flare-ups of inflammatory bowel diseases (Crohn's disease, ulcerative colitis), where less fiber might be advantageous.
 However, this is a rare occurrence.
 Examples include digestive system surgery preparation or recovery post-surgery or active flare-ups of inflammatory bowel diseases (Crohn's disease, ulcerative colitis).
 Even in these cases, supporting and nourishing the gut microbiota is essential, and there are specific ways to do this.
 Leave this to the experts!

-healthy digestion someone sitting on the toilet with pants down next to her toilet roll and toilet brush
+healthy digestion someone sitting on the toilet with pants down next to her toilet roll and toilet brush.

 Let's focus on the more common scenario where you're healthy and can confidently eat a fiber-rich diet!
 This is crucial because consuming the right amount of fiber contributes to preventing and reducing the risk of many diseases.
 You wouldn't want to miss out on this, right?